department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 loan guaranty agent: Lowercase.
 Capitalize only when used as someone's title.
 The preferred style is to recast the sentence so that it adheres to AP Style on professional titles.
 - **Like this:** Charles Lee, our loan guaranty agent, may ask you to provide more financial information.
-- **Not this:** Loan Technician Charles Lee may ask you to provide more financial information.
+- **Not this:** Loan Guaranty Agent Charles Lee may ask you to provide more financial information.

 loan technician: Lowercase.
 Capitalize only when used as someone's title.
 The preferred style is to recast the sentence so that it adheres to AP Style on professional titles.
 - **Like this:** Your loan technician, Jane Smith, may ask you to provide more information.